Nanutarra, Western Australia: History

-The Ashburton River, and thus the location of the current locality was discovered in 1861 by Francis Gregory, the President of the Royal Geographical Society.
+The Ashburton River, and thus the location of the current locality was discovered to Europeans in 1861 by Francis Gregory, the President of the Royal Geographical Society.

 The territory of the town was initially used as grazing land in the 1877 by a man known as Harry Highman, who later constructed the Nanutarra Station in 1879.

-Thanks to Highman's intervention, the area flourished in sheep hearding, with up to 45,000 sheeps being present in the locality, attracting neighbouring eyes.
+Thanks to Highman's intervention, the area flourished in sheep hearding, with up to 45,000 sheep being present in the locality, attracting neighbouring eyes.
 He would die in 1917.

 In the year 1965 Frank Baxter decided to builtd the "Nanutarra Roadhouse" just three kilometres from the original Nanutarra homestead, thus becoming the main source of revenue for the entire area.
 The structure is still functioning today.

 In 2005 Nanutarra was given permanent status on the Western Australian Register of Heritage Places.

 In 2024, the PKKP Aboriginal Corporation (PKKP) had acquired the historic Nanutarra Homestead.